Uber, Lyft, and Other Ride-Hailing Apps – Top 3 Pros and Cons

 The Economic Development Research Group found that Uber contributed $17 billion in gross domestic product to the US economy, as well as $580 million in added business productivity and $11 million in additional spending by international visitors who use ride-hailing to travel to more locations than they otherwise would have.

 Lyft reported that its drivers earned more than $3.6 billion in 2017, and that passengers contributed an additional $2 billion of spending in their communities.
-54% of riders say they explore their cities more and 45% spend more at local businesses because of ride-hailing.Read More
+54% of riders say they explore their cities more, and 45% spend more at local businesses because of ride-hailing.Read More

 Ride-hailing increases mobility for seniors, people with disabilities, and low-income populations, and decreases discrimination experienced with taxis.

-Researchers have noted high levels of discrimination in taxi service towards black riders, who have a 73% higher chance of having their taxi canceled and wait 6-15 minutes longer than white riders.
+Researchers noted high levels of discrimination in taxi service towards black riders, who have a 73% higher chance of having their taxi canceled and wait 6-15 minutes longer than white riders.
 Anne Brown, PhD, Assistant Professor of Planning, Public Policy, and Management at the University of Oregon, found that “ridehail services nearly eliminate the racial-ethnic differences in service quality.”Read More

 Ride-hailing services increase traffic congestion, emissions, and total vehicle miles traveled.

-Ride-hailing adds a total of 5.7 billion miles of driving each year in the nine metropolitan areas (Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle and DC) that account for 70% of such trips in the United States.
+Ride-hailing adds a total of 5.7 billion miles of driving each year in the nine metropolitan areas (Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle and DC) that account for 70% of such trips in the US.
 At least 40% of the time, drivers are traveling without passengers in the car, adding more miles and vehicle emissions that wouldn’t exist without ride-hailing.
-As many as 60% of riders would have used public transit, walked, biked, or not taken a trip at all if ride-hailing wasn’t an option.
+As many as 60% of riders would have used public transit, walked, biked, or not taken a trip at all if ride-hailing weren’t an option.
 That means that nearly two-thirds of ride-hailing trips added additional cars to the roads.

-Studies show that ride-hailing makes traffic worse during already congested rush hours, because of the extra cars they add to the road, and because these drivers look at their phones more for passenger pick ups and directions.
+Studies show that ride-hailing makes traffic worse during already congested rush hours because of the extra cars on the road and drivers look at their phones more for passenger pick ups and directions.
 Researchers found that ride-hailing contributes to a net increase in greenhouse gas emissions.Read More

 Ride-hailing drivers earn low pay that is often below minimum wage.